-Through our Behaviour Code and our five Key Skills (The 5 Rs), we teach our children how to behave well, how to develop positive relationships and how to be considerate and self-disciplined individuals.
+Through our Behaviour Code of Be ready, Be respectful, Be safe and our core values of Courage-Compassion-Community, we teach our children how to behave well, how to develop positive relationships and how to be considerate and self-disciplined individuals.
 We believe strongly in the value of relationships and in the importance of supporting children and adults to make amends when things go wrong.
 Through our curriculum, children are involved in stories, assemblies, planned activities, learning opportunities and games which teach them about appropriate ways of behaving.